AtulKumar69/AtulKumar69/README.md

 <h1 align="center">Hi 👋, I'm Atul Kumar Panigrahi</h1>
 <h3 align="center">A passionate full-stack Web developer from India</h3>
-<P align="center">I fell in love with programming and I have at least learnt something, I think… 🤷‍♂️
+<p align="center" fontsize="60px">I fell in love with programming and I have at least learnt something, I think… 🤷‍♂️

                                  My field of Interest's are building new Web Technologies and Products A passionate Full Stack Web Developer 🚀 I have an experience of building Web applications with HTML, CSS, JavaScript, Reactjs, Typescript and some other cool libraries